Arctic Monkeys

 Arctic Monkeys are an English rock band formed in Sheffield in 2002.
-They comprise lead singer and guitarist Alex Turner, drummer Matt Helders, guitarist Jamie Cook and bassist Nick O'Malley.
-The co-founder and original bassist Andy Nicholson left in 2006.
+They comprise lead singer and guitarist Alex Turner, drummer Matt Helders, guitarist Jamie Cook and bassist Nick O'Malley, who replaced co-founder and original bassist Andy Nicholson in 2006.
 Though initially associated with the short-lived landfill indie movement, Arctic Monkeys were one of the earliest bands to come to public attention via the Internet, during the emerging "blog rock" era.
 Commentators have suggested that this period marked a shift in how new bands were promoted and marketed.

 Their debut album, Whatever People Say I Am, That's What I'm Not (2006), received acclaim and topped the UK Albums Chart, becoming the fastest-selling debut album in British chart history at the time.
 It won Best British Album at the 2007 Brit Awards and has been hailed as one of the greatest debut albums.
-The band's second album, Favourite Worst Nightmare (2007), was also acclaimed and won Best British Album at the 2008 Brit Awards.
+Its follow-up, Favourite Worst Nightmare (2007), was also acclaimed and won Best British Album at the 2008 Brit Awards.
 Humbug (2009) and Suck It and See (2011) received positive but weaker reviews.

 The band achieved wider international fame with their acclaimed fifth album AM (2013), which was supported by the global hit "Do I Wanna Know?".
 AM topped four Billboard charts and was certified 4× Platinum in the US.
 At the 2014 Brit Awards, it became the third Arctic Monkeys album to win British Album of the Year.
-Their sixth album, Tranquility Base Hotel & Casino (2018), departed from the band's guitar-heavy work, instead being piano-oriented.
-Their seventh album, The Car (2022), received nominations for the Ivor Novello Awards and the Mercury Prize in 2023.
-It was their third album nominated for a Grammy for Best Alternative Music Album, and their second consecutive nomination after Tranquility Base Hotel & Casino.
+The band switched to a softer, more piano-driven sound for their following albums, Tranquility Base Hotel & Casino (2018) and The Car (2022).
+Both received Grammy nominations for Best Alternative Music Album, while The Car also received nominations for the Ivor Novello Awards and the Mercury Prize in 2023.

 Arctic Monkeys' sales in the US alone stand at over 30 million units, according to the Recording Industry Association of America (RIAA).
 In the United Kingdom, they became the first independent-label band to debut at number one in the UK with their first five albums.
 They have won seven Brit Awards, winning Best British Group and British Album of the Year three times, becoming the first band to ever "do the double"—that is, win in both categories—three times; a Mercury Prize for Whatever People Say I Am, That's What I'm Not; an Ivor Novello Award and 20 NME Awards.
 They have been nominated for nine Grammy Awards, and received Mercury Prize nominations in 2007, 2013, 2018 and 2023.
 Both Whatever People Say I Am, That's What I'm Not and AM are included in NME and different editions of Rolling Stones lists of the "500 Greatest Albums of All Time".